Welcome to the website of Duncan Lunan

 Duncan at Newgrange 2011 - photo by L Lunan

-Welcome to my website, being updated in August 2016.
+Welcome to my website, being updated in May 2017.
 It was created by my wife Linda, and but for her ongoing efforts it would not be here.
 Linda and I married in 2010 and in 2012 we moved back to my home town of Troon, on the Ayrshire coast, where Linda used to come for holidays and weekends.
-Linda is co-founder with me of the Astronomers of the Future Club and its parent charity ACTA SCIO; you can find the AOTF programme on the ACTA website, www.actascio.org.
-I’ve recently become Chair of Troon Writers, a new group which doesn’t yet have its own website, but you can contact us through email@example.com.

 I have been a full-time writer since October 1970, as well as a researcher, speaker, broadcaster, editor, critic, tutor, and other aspects of the written, sung and spoken word.
-As of August 2016, I’ve published 8 books, with another about to come out (see The Elements of Time at left) and three more in preparation.
-I’ve contributed to another 31 books, with 2 more in press, and published 36 stories and over 1230 articles.
+As of May 2017 I’ve published 9 books, mostly recently The Elements of Time at left), with another coming out in paperback and three more in preparation.
+I’ve contributed to another 33 books, and published 38 stories and over 1340 articles.
 My main field is astronomy and spaceflight, I also write science fiction, and I have a broad range of other interests, particularly ancient and mediaeval history and folk music.
 I grew up in Troon, went to Glasgow University, and I ran folk clubs in Ayrshire for 16 years before moving to Glasgow for 30 years, returning to Troon in 2012.
 I was an office-bearer of ASTRA, then Scotland’s national spaceflight society, from 1962 to 2011; I was a curator of Airdrie Public Observatory off and on for 18½ years between 1980 and 2008; I was Manager of the Glasgow Parks Astronomy Project, on which I designed and built the first astronomically aligned stone circle in the UK for 3500 years, and of the North Lanarkshire Astronomy Project, which did major work in schools between 2006 and 2009.
 If you want to know more about any of that, it’s in my Bio and Published Work.

 As a writer I’m often asked if I write under my own name (in my field, it would be pretty silly not to), or if the name I write under is really my own.
 Lunan is in fact a good old Scots name, and our family of Lunans have an interesting history, dating back to the 14th century, when an ancestor bought ‘the lands of Lunaine’ in Aberdeen.
 My mother’s background as a Fortescue is still more distinguished, dating back to the Barons le Fort who were kings of Paris in the 9th and 10th centuries, but others have researched and published the Fortescue history so thoroughly that I don’t need to.